Blendtec/fedtest/README.md

 ### 5. Mobile Responsive Layout

-As a User I would like the page to look good on and be optimized for my device whatever its size and the form is easy to fill out.
+As a User I would like the page to be optimized for my device whatever its size and the form is easy to fill out.

-Feel free to take liberties on page layout and the form layout, but the mobile style should match the full width version appropriately.
+Feel free to take liberties on page layout and the form layout, but the mobile styles should be consistent with the full width version.

 ## Questions